davidsilva2841/Navbar/README.md

     - Contains: Products, Brands, Deals, Services, Account, Shopping History, Order Status, Saved Items

 ## How to use
-- Developing with webpack: npm start
+- Run live-server for development with webpack: npm start

-webpack -p --mode=production